MapleMyth/ClientImageLoader/README.md

 # Client Image Loader
-[Experimental] Client Image Loader is a DLL that you can inject into your MapleStory client to load from image data files.
+[Experimental] Client Image Loader is a DLL that can inject into your MapleStory client to load from image data files.
 (It's not complete yet)

 ## What Does it Do?
  It will make MapleStory clients load from "*.img" files inside a data directory "./Data" instead of "*.wz" compressed files at the index.